Block WhatsApp

 Block WhatsApp FAQ

-You can use Apple's Screen Time app limits, or use Fella to keep WhatsApp blocked by default with one emergency 5-minute unlock per day.
+You can use Apple's Screen Time app limits, or use Fella to keep WhatsApp blocked by default with one 5-minute emergency unlock per session.

 Yes.
 Fella blocks the WhatsApp app on your iPhone.
 It does not delete your account, chats, groups, communities, channels, calls, or backups.